zewdu444/myportfolio/README.md

 </div>
 # 🧑‍💻 My Portfolio <a name="about-project"></a>

-<p> 😄  This repository serves as my personal portfolio and is developed by React and Prime React.
+<p> 😄  This repository serves as my personal portfolio and is developed by React and MUI.
 It contains information about me, my resume, and my works. 🧑</p>

 ## 🛠 Built With <a name="built-with"> </a>

-> HTML 5 , css3, javascript ES6,
+> React, Redux, and  javascript ES6,

 ### Tech Stack <a name="tech-stack"></a>

-> React, webpack , babel and Prime React
+> React, webpack , babel, MUI, and tsParticles

 ### Key Features <a name="key-features"></a>

 - Home page
-- about page
 - resume
 - show cases
 - conatact me